Introduction

 These limitations are often seen in cases involving forged identity documents.

-Digital authentication uses technical tools and imaging technologies to analyse identity documents beyond what the human eye can see.
+Visual authentication second line uses technical tools and imaging technologies to analyse identity documents beyond what the human eye can see.
 This method relies on objective data rather than personal judgement.

 Digital authentication typically includes:

-Digital authentication significantly increases the reliability of document checks.
+Visual authentication second line significantly increases the reliability of document checks.
 It allows inspectors to verify features that are intentionally hidden from visual inspection.

 Key advantages include: